 The Institute offers two four-year undergraduate courses, one in Engineering and the other in Science, both leading to the degree of Bachelor of Science and both planned so that interchange between them is not unduly difficult.
 For the first year, the work of all undergraduates is identical.
 Differentiation between these two courses begins with the second year.
 The Engineering course is of a general, fundamental character, with a minimum of specialization in the separate branches of engineering.
 It includes an unusually thorough training in the basic sciences of physics, chemistry, and mathematics, as well as the professional subjects common to all branches of engineering.
 With minor exceptions, the student does not concentrate in his chosen field until the fourth year.
-The Engineering course also includes a large proportion of cultural studies, time for which is secured by eliminating the more narrowly particularized subjects.
+The Engineering course also includes a large proportion of cultural studies, time for which is secured by eliminating the more narrowly particularized subjects commonly included in undergraduate engineering courses.
 Such a curriculum, it is hoped, will provide a combination of the fundamental scientific training with a broad human outlook.
-This is, in fact, the type of collegiate education endorsed by leading engineers -a training which avoids technical narrowness on the one hand and broad superficiality on the other.
+This is, in fact, the type of collegiate education endorsed by leading engineers-a training which avoids on the one hand the narrowness often observed among students in technical schools and on the other hand the superficiality and lack of purpose noticeable in many of those taking academic college courses.

-The course in Science affords, even more fully, an intensive training in physics, chemistry, and mathematics.
-In the third and fourth years optional studies are included which permit some measure of specialization in a chosen field of science.
-Instruction is also provided in French and German and Russian, with the object of giving the student a sufficient reading knowledge to follow the scientific and technical literature in those languages.
-The Science course includes the same proportion of cultural studies as the Engineering course, and for the same reason-to enlarge the student's mental horizon beyond the limits of his immediate professional interest and thus better qualify him to realize his opportunities and fulfill his responsibilities as a citizen and a member of his community.
+The course in Science affords, even more fully than is possible in the Engineering course, an intensive training in physics, chemistry, and mathematics.
+In the third and fourth years groups of optional studies are included which permit some measure of specialization in a chosen field of science.
+Instruction is also provided in French and German, with the object of giving the student a sufficient reading knowledge to follow the scientific and technical literature in those languages.
+This course includes the same proportion of cultural studies as the Engineering course, and for the same reason-to enlarge the student's mental horizon beyond the limits of his immediate professional interest and thus better qualify him to realize his opportunities and fulfill his responsibilities as a citizen and a member of his community.